 Control Influence Accept model

-Returning to our seats, Krish Bissonauth, an Agile coach at Royal London, introduced us the Control Influence Accept model (or CIA model).
+Returning to our seats, Krish Bissonauth, an Agile coach at Royal London, introduced us to the Control Influence Accept model (or CIA model).

 This is a versatile problem-solving and stress-management tool that identifies three ways to respond to challenges: